What You Should Know

 • If our Lead-Safe Certified team identifies lead paint hazards in your home, they will use EPA-approved methods to safely remove lead paint hazards, such as work place containment to prevent potential lead dust from leaving the work area and the use of wet-dry sandpaper or misters to keep dust down.

-check if your home meets program eligibility and if we are currently working in your area.
+• If your residence is located in an area served by Lead Free Homes LA, check if your home meets program eligibility and if we are currently working in your area.

 Have your children tested for lead poisoning.
 If the test shows there is lead poisoning, you can bypass the application process and call us at 626.296.6302 to schedule a lead assessment test immediately.